georgeg2u/ToDoApp-Tremend/README.md

 - Endpoint: POST /register
 -  Response:
-409 Conflict if user with the same name already exists 201 Created, user created successfully
+409 Conflict if user with the same name already exists.
+201 Created, user created successfully.
-400 Bad Request if user credetials are not valid
+400 Bad Request if user credetials are not valid.

   ### User Authentication
 - Endpoint: POST /login
 - Response:
 404 Not found, if user with given credentials does not exist.
 401 Unauthorized, if username or password is invalid.
-200 Ok, User logged in successfully with authorization token
+200 Ok, User logged in successfully with authorization token.